sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 ## Update images manually by using AUDIT MODE (online servicing)

 Important: Connecting the computer to internet is not recommended during manufacturing stages.
-It is not recommended to get the updates from Windows Update in audit mode.
-This will likely generate an error while generalize + syspreping the machine from audit mode.
+We don't recommend getting updates from Windows Update in audit mode, as it will likely generate errors when you generalize + sysprep the machine from audit mode.

-1. Windows boots in AUDIT mode and by default, user profile settings are removed during the generalization process.

-2. If installing Office, refer to [Preload Microsoft Office single image v15.4 OPK](#preload-microsoft-office-single-image-v15.4-opk) for Microsoft Office Single image v15.4 or [Preload Microsoft Office 2016](#preload-microsoft-office-2016) for Office 2016.

 ### Preload Microsoft Office 2016